epurelib/epurelib.github.io/docs/learn/joins.md

 Let's examine a case when we want to join three models using .join() method :thinking:.

-We will create 3 classes (TestShippmentOffice, TestCustomer, TestOrder) and create much more instances for these classes, and then save them.

-!!! example
+!!! example "Shipping company with two joins"

+    So, for example we have a shipping parcels company: we will create classes `TestShippmentOffice`, `TestCustomer` and `TestOrder`.

+    And we would like to join these three models in one Resource and read from it using _smart_ query

+    So we will first define `TestShippmentOffice`:

     ```python hl_lines="1 2 5 16 26 37 40 43 48 51 62"

-    from epure.generics import NotNull # (5)!
+    from epure.generics import NotNull # (1)!
     from epure import escript, epure
     from uuid import UUID